Textbook Affordability Workshop

 About

 A recent survey of EMU students shows that most EMU students are worried about meeting course reading costs and 35.4% reported that they frequently do not purchase the required book.
 Reported effects include earning poor grades, dropping courses, and taking fewer courses.
-This program, hosted by the Faculty Development Center and facilitated by Kate Pittsley-Sousa and Julia Nims, is aimed at encouraging, assisting, and developing skills in EMU instructors related to the adoption of free or more affordable course materials.
-EMU instructors are invited to share strategies they have used to address the problem.
-They will be introduced to key concepts of open educational resources and other alternatives, and will practice different methods of finding affordable reading materials.
-A workshop goal is for each participant to discover an alternative text that they would consider adopting.
+This program, hosted by the Faculty Development Center and facilitated by Kate Pittsley-Sousa and Julia Nims, aimed at encouraging, assisting, and developing skills in EMU instructors related to the adoption of free or more affordable course materials.
+EMU instructors were invited to share strategies they have used to address the problem.
+They were introduced to key concepts of open educational resources and other alternatives, and given different methods of finding affordable reading materials.
+The workshop goal is for each participant was to discover an alternative text that they would consider adopting.

 Session Information:

-All sessions will be held virtually over Zoom.
-Attendees will recieve a $100 honorarium for participating in this series.
+All sessions were held virtually over Zoom.
+Attendees recieved a $100 honorarium for participating in this series.

 Part I: Introductory Group Meeting